SLAment/Genomics/BLAST/README.md

 ---

 For filtering of BLAST tables, you can use `BLAST_tabularparser.py`.
-As input it expects the table produced with the table format 6 (outfmt=6).
+As input it expects the file produced with the BLAST table format 6 (outfmt=6).

 ---

-Although very useful, `query2haplotype.py` and `query2hitseq.py` only work with nucleotide sequences.
+Although very useful, `query2haplotype.py` and `query2hitseq.py` only work with nucleotide sequences as input.
 I made `genometblastn.py` to do tBLASTn searches using a **protein sequence as query**.
 It does NOT make haplotypes at the moment.